umakantp/jsmart-loader/README.md

 var html = template({ name: 'world' });
 ```

-If you want to set delimiters then you can pass on delimiters one (left or right) or both using options.
-You can also pass on if you wan to have auto delimiters detection on or off.
+If you want to set custom delimiters then you can pass on delimiters one (left or right) or both using options.
+You can also pass on auto delimiters detection on or off using options.

 ```javascript
 module: {